Lessons in Law 9: Crack Hill

 *

 Is there rationality in the affirmation that as blacks make a disproportionate part of prison inmates in America the American society is racist?
 Looking at the figures of wealth beside the figures of prison inmates, one finds consistence across the two sets, that is, the less wealthy group is also the group with disproportionate numbers of prison inmates, which makes perfect sense on the merely economic and sociological level as poverty is ridden with deprivation and incentives to illegal conduct.
 As it is to be sociologically expected that crime be more rampant in poor neighborhoods than in wealthy ones, it is also to be expected that blacks have more prison inmates, as the figures show they are poorer in the main.
+Therefore, although the affirmation according to which the society is racist can be inferred from prison inmates figures is hardly challenged because of the fear the challenge could be construed as a claim that blacks are intrinsically (genetically) more criminal as a race, in fact there exists an entirely economic cause for criminal figures.

-This shifts attention to the cause of economic inequalities, as one might then ask if there is something intrinsic to racial groups that some thrive more and some thrive less in the economy?
+This shifts attention to the cause of economic inequalities, as one might then ask if there is something intrinsic to racial groups that some thrive more and some thrive less in the economy.
 If inequalities in prison figures can be inferred from wealth group status, the latter cannot be inferred away, so to speak.

-The anti-racist idea is that, given equal opportunities, all racial groups must and would equally thrive in the economy.
+The antiracist idea is that, given equal opportunities, all racial groups must and would equally thrive in the economy.
 So, as there are economic differences between racial groups, it must be that the society does not give equal opportunities to all and this because it is racist.
-Thus the American society is to be called racist as long as each racial group does not have the same proportions of wealth and poverty as the global average, that is, as long as they are not all the same in terms of wealth.
+Thus, the American society is to be called racist as long as each racial group does not have the same proportions of wealth and poverty as the global average, that is, as long as they are not all the same in terms of wealth.
+That this can and will result from the free market is, I am sure, what no one among Americans truly believes, so the fact that Americans keep talking of their economy as a free-market economy, having at the same time an antiracist agenda, is questionable.

 *